Infrastructure Funding Statement

 £0

-There are exemptions available for self-build and affordable housing, however Maidstone Borough Council (MBC) does not offer exceptional circumstances relief due to the MBC viability evidence that new development would be able to sustain a CIL charge.
+There are exemptions available for self-build and affordable housing, however, we do not offer exceptional circumstances relief due to our viability evidence that new development could sustain a CIL charge.

 The Community Infrastructure Levy Regulations 2010 (as amended) state that CIL must be spent on: the provision, improvement, replacement, operation, or maintenance of infrastructure; or anything else that is concerned with addressing the demands that development places on an area.
-15% or 25% of CIL is used for local infrastructure, 70% or 80% strategic borough wide infrastructure and 5% will be used by the council to provide staff costs for the administration of CIL.
+15% or 25% of CIL is used for local infrastructure, 70% or 80% for strategic borough-wide infrastructure and 5% will be used by us to provide staff costs for the administration of CIL.

-Where appropriate, planning authorities can seek planning obligations to secure the provision or contribution towards new or improved infrastructure directly linked to the development permitted in the form of on site provision or on land adjacent to a development and directly connected with the site, for example, a road junction close by that needs capacity improvement.
+Where appropriate, planning authorities can seek planning obligations to secure the provision or contribution towards new or improved infrastructure following policy allocation in the Maidstone Borough Local Plan Review 2024 or otherwise directly linked to the development permitted in the form of on-site provision or on land adjacent to a development and directly connected with the site.
+For example, a road junction close by that needs capacity improvement.
 Authorities can also use planning obligations to secure affordable housing provisions from residential developments in line with local planning policies.
-Contributions collected from a site must be spent in accordance with the legal agreement normally paid at a staggered period over the build out of the development.
+Contributions collected from a site must be spent in accordance with the legal agreement normally paid at a staggered period over the build-out of the development.

 If funding gaps remain for infrastructure projects, infrastructure providers will need to identify other funding sources to address the gap.
-Alternative sources of funding from other council sources (i.e. the New Homes Bonus and capital funding programme) may be considered where appropriate.
+Alternative sources of funding from other council sources (e.g. the new homes bonus and capital funding programme) may be considered where appropriate.

 Headlines